mehulagg/gitlab/doc/ci/test_cases/index.md

 Users with Reporter or higher [permissions](../../user/permissions.md) can reopen test cases.

-To reopen an archived test case, on the test case's page, select the **Reopen test case** button.
+To reopen an archived test case, on the test case's page, select **Reopen test case**.